 Selecting Control System

 There are several methods to control the robot.
 This section is just for sending data to the robot to control/drive it.
-The two main methods for the DIYer or hobbiest are RC (Remote/Radio Control) and WiFi.
+The two main methods for the DIYer or hobbyist are RC (Remote/Radio Control) and WiFi.
 Both have their pros and cons.
-Other methods not discussed here include using wireless radios, like xBee radios and tethering the robot (which is beneficial if wireless will not work, but you have to drag a tether with the robot).
+Other methods not discussed here include using wireless radios, like XBee radios and tethering the robot (which is beneficial if wireless will not work, but you have to drag a tether with the robot).

 - Remote Control (AKA Radio Control, AKA RC) is the simplest method but it will only control the robot, video has to be handled separately.
 See our RC Support Page for more details on how RC works and how to use it to control your inspection robot.

 - Wi-Fi control is a bit more involved but has the advantage of having two-way communications, so you can send video back using WiFi.
 With WiFi, you can also use your laptop as a controller as well as a screen to view the video which consolidates things a bit and saves money.
 Laptops can also be used to store video, pictures, etc. Please see our WiFi Support Page for more details.

 - Hybrid System??? - There is nothing wrong with using RC for driving the robot around and then using a WiFi camera.
 The 2.4GHz for controlling the robot typically works fine with the 2.4GHz WiFi cameras.